 Web pages and web page states with varying styles, layouts, structures, and functionality often have varying support for accessibility.
 They are also often generated by different templates and scripts, or authored by different people.
 They may also appear differently, behave differently, and contain different content depending on the particular website user and context.
 The outcome of this step is a list of the different types (as opposed to specific instances) of web pages and web page states that appear on the target website.

-Content to look for to identify different types of web page and web page states include:
+Content to look for to identify different types of web page and web page states includes:

 Content with varying styles, layout, structure, navigation, interaction, and visual design;